 Despite a couple of unfortunate incidents in Denver this year, no one has ever died directly from a cannabis consumption-related overdose.
 Take deep breaths, drink more water, and turn on a television show or song that typically relaxes you.
 If you're alone, call up a friend, and have them either come over to calm you down, or just talk you through it.
 And should your situation worsen …

-10: If You Feel Sick or Have Suicidal Thoughts, Dial 911 and Seek Medical Care
+10. If You Feel Sick, Seek Medical Care

 Don't be embarrassed by this one.
 Sometimes, edibles will unfortunately be dosed improperly or you may simply eat too much.
 Should this scary situation arise, your safety, not your pride, needs to come first.
 Call for help, stay calm, and know that when you wake up tomorrow, everything will be alright.

-Like Amsterdam — a city that's dealt with this issue since the 70s — each dispensary in Colorado and throughout America should have signs on the wall warning people about eating too much edible.
+Like Amsterdam — a city that's dealt with this issue since the '70s — each dispensary should have signs on the wall warning people about eating too much edibles.